aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-07-building-linq-to-umbraco.md

---- cson
+---
   title: "Building LINQ to Umbraco"
   metaTitle: "building-linq-to-umbraco"
   description: "Ever wondered how LINQ to Umbraco was build?
 Well look no further"
   revised: "2010-08-27"
   date: "2010-04-07"
-tags: ["umbraco","linq","linq-to-umbraco"]
+  tags:
+    - "umbraco"
+    - "linq"
+    - "linq-to-umbraco"
   migrated: "true"
-urls: ["/building-linq-to-umbraco"]
+  urls:
+    - "/building-linq-to-umbraco"
-summary: """
+  summary: ""

-"""
 ---
 # In the beginning #